mateusffreitas/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

 In most system there are a lot of libraries pre-installed.
 Yes, if possible use them.
 But, unfortunatelly, some times a library require other dependencies and the configure may be broken.
 The instructions bellow in this documents will guide You to install in a particular way.
 If You got others problems please, contact your system manager.

+If You wanto more information abaout gfortran, please, see the manual https://gcc.gnu.org/onlinedocs/gcc-8.4.0/gfortran.pdf

-1. ## Create the prerequisites folder's strucuture:
+1. ## Create the prerequisites folder's structure:

    You will need a folder (**{YOUR_DIR}**) to put the libraries, includes and executables.
 You can choose a system folder or a local home folder.
 If You prefer a system folder remember that commands must be preceeded by a sudo command.
 Another folder (**{INSTALL_DIR}**) will be used only for create the sctrucuture and can bem erased after all instalation.